lepenghuang/lepenghuang.github.io/_pages/cv.md

 Research Interests
 ======
-* Urban economics
+* Urban economics.
-* Real estate markets and their integration
+* Real estate and housing markets.
-* Spatial matching of public service and population
+* Spatial matching of public service and population:
-  * Location choice, employing game theory
+  * Location choice, employing game theory.
-  * Location allocation, employing operations research
+  * Location allocation, employing operations research.
-* Win-win strategies in (sustainable) urban planning and development
+* Win-win strategies in (sustainable) urban planning and development.

 Research Experience
 ======
 * Department of Urban Design and Planning/Runstad Department of Real Estate, University of Washington, *Summer 2025 - Present*
   * Independent Study, Advised by Prof. Arthur Acolin.
-  * Analyzing the markets in real estate.
+  * Analyzing the distinct but interconnected real estate markets in China.
 * Department of Regional and Urban Planning, Zhejiang University, *Winter 2023 – Spring 2025*
   * Independent Study, Advised by Prof. Guoqiang Shen.
   * Regressed the parameters of the population’s utility function using the micro-social-economic data of Chinese residents from the CHARLS dataset.